TheoW03/JNebula/README.md

 <summary><b> JSON editor</b></summary>

-warning: The JSON editor isnt fully functional and may have some bugs.
+warning: The JSON editor isn't fully functional and may have some bugs. or some specific test cases where its unusable.

 ```JSON
 [